wuyenlin/pebrt/README.md

 ## PEBRT (Pose Estimation by Bone Rotation using Transformer)

-PEBRT estimates rotation matrix parameters for each bone that are recovered by Gram-Schmidt orthogonalization.
+PEBRT estimates rotation matrix parameters for each bone which are casted to a human kinematic model.
-It integrates a human kinematic model in backend.
+Each rotation matrix is recovered by Gram-Schmidt orthogonalization.

 ![](doc/output.gif)